svmiller/svmiller.github.io/_posts/2020-11-16-smarter-ways-to-store-your-wide-data-with-sql-magic-purrr.md

   reduce(function(x, y) union(x, y)) -> gss_query
 ```

 This will produce warnings, but the use of `one_of()` in the `select()` function means the warnings will just advise you about data unavailability.
 We knew that would happen and did it by design.
 Here's the ensuing output.
+Observe that the use of `one_of()` in `select()`, alongside other `dplyr` mechanics, just created NAs for cases where one of the two variables was not asked in one of the survey waves.

 ```r